Waivers, Extensions, and Exemptions

 You may now complete the registration of your vehicle by going online, utilizing a kiosk, or visiting your county tag office.

-What about Testing My Vehicle?
+What About Testing My Vehicle?

 Your vehicle will not need to be tested for the current registration renewal period.
 However, if you are still in need of an extension, exemption, or waiver, you will need to reapply and qualify under any new requirements each year.